Continuous integration and delivery tool basics

 Buildbot is a popular CI framework with a long history.
 It dates all the way back to 2003, when Mozilla began using it.
 While Mozilla depreciated Buildbot in favor of Taskcluster, the older tool is still used by other well-known open source projects such as Chromium, GNOME, and WebKit.
 Buildbot itself is written with the Twisted Python library and licensed under the GPLv2.

-To configure Buildbot, you provide a Python configuration script to the master.
+To configure Buildbot, you provide a Python configuration script to the controller.
 These scripts can be simple, using built-in components, or expanded with Python.
 That makes it an easy choice for any pythonista, and suggests a steeper learning curve if you don’t know Python.

 At heart, Buildbot is a job scheduling system.
 It's used primarily to automate build testing across a wide array of platforms.
 If that's all you need, check it out.
 Need more?
 Keep looking.